dbmaker-go/facedb/README.md

 Using dlib to calculate face vector, and using annoy to search nearest faces from database by a given face image.

-The steps to building facedb is as follows:
+The steps to building facedb are as follows:

 ### 1. Install cannoy to dbmaker installation path